apphow/Lambdas2-ZCW/README.md

 Suppose that the members of your social networking application are stored in a `List<Person>` instance.

-### Approach 1: Create Methods That Search for Members That Match One Characteristic
+### Approach 1: Create Methods That Search for Person That Match One Characteristic
 One simplistic approach is to create several methods; each method searches for members that match one characteristic, such as gender or age.
 The following method prints members that are older than a specified age:

 ```